The Iron Sheik: Sporadic appearances in the WWF/E (1996–2023)

-Acting career
+Film career

 The Iron Sheik made his film debut in The Tale of the 3 Mohammads in 2005.
 He then appeared alongside Daniel Baldwin and Corey Feldman in Operation Belvis Bash in 2011.
 Sheik also made an appearance on the Canadian show Kenny vs. Spenny on the "Who is a better pro wrestler?" episode where he attempted to sodomize a naked Spenny with a beer bottle.
 He also appeared in Maz Jobrani's 2009 stand-up comedy special Brown & Friendly.
 The Sheik made an appearance as himself in Robot Chicken, as well as The Eric André Show on Cartoon Network's Adult Swim.
 In 2014, The Iron Sheik acted in a documentary about his life titled "The Sheik."

+Professional wrestling style and persona

+Even though Sheik was Persian, his persona was that of an Arab who wore a keffiyeh, a traditional headdress of the Middle east.
+Styling himself a “Sheik”, an Arabic word meaning 'elder.'

+Video games

+The Iron Sheik has appeared in video games: he made his video game debut in Legends of Wrestling and has since appeared in Legends of Wrestling II, WWE Smackdown!
+Here Comes the Pain, Showdown Legends of Wrestling, WWE Legends of WrestleMania, in WWE 2K15, and WWE 2K16 under the Col. Mustafa gimmick.
+He returned in WWE 2K24 as downloadable content and WWE 2K25.